Gan Ji: Life

-Gan Ji was from Langya Commandery (琅琊郡, present-day southeastern Shandong).
-He first lived in the East before travelling to Wu County and Kuaiji.
-When he lived there, he helped with the harvest, burned incense, read Taoist books and made talismans to treat diseases of the common people.
-Among the populace of Wu and Kuaiji, many were his disciples.
-Once, Sun Ce gathered his officers and officials at the top of the prefecture's tower while Gan Ji walked below the tower in a splendid attire and carrying a small case in his hand.
-Around two-thirds of Sun Ce's retainers left the meeting to pay their respect to Gan Ji; those in charge of the meeting couldn't stop them.
-Because of this incident, Sun Ce was furious and arrested Gan Ji.
+Gan Ji was born in Langya Commandery (琅琊郡, present-day southeastern Shandong).
+He first lived further in the east before travelling to Wu County and Kuaiji.
+When he arrived, he helped the locals with harvest, promoted Taoist culture by reading texts and burning incense.
+Furthermore, he also made talismans to treat diseases among the common people.
+Therefore, he became popular with the residents of Wu and Kuaiji.
+Many joined him to become his disciples.
+During a meeting, when Sun Ce gathered his officers and officials at the top of the county's tower.
+They noticed that Gan Ji was walking by the road in a splendid attire while carrying a small pouch in his hand.
+Seeing him, around two-thirds of Sun Ce's retainers left the tower to pay their respect to Gan Ji.
+Although those in charge of the assembly tried to, they couldn't stop them.
+Sun Ce was furious and imprisoned Gan Ji.

-Those that served under Gan Ji sent their wives to plead with Sun Ce's mother to have him saved.
-Lady Wu (wife of Sun Jian) told Sun Ce "Master Yu assists the army and provide good fortune, heal and save the officers and soldiers; do not kill him."
-However Sun Ce answered "This man is a sorcerer who can deceive and confuse the many, because of him the officers stopped caring for the rules between a sovereign and his ministers.
+The people who served as Gan Ji's disciples sent their wives to plead for his case with Sun Ce's mother and saved him.
+Lady Wu told her son: "Master Gan assists the army and provides good fortune.
+He heals and saves the officers and soldiers; do not kill him."
+However, Sun Ce answered: "This man is a sorcerer who can deceive and confuse the masses.
+Because of him, the officers stopped caring for the rules between a sovereign and his ministers.
 Going as far as to ignore me to pay their respect to him.
 He must be killed."

-When Sun Ce's officers heard of this, they sent letters to explain the situation and pleaded to save his life.
-Sun Ce told them "During ancient times, Zhang Jin was the governor of Jiao's Province yet he abandoned the common teaching, abolished the ancestral customs and laws so he could promote the Dao's evil precepts proclaiming it was to help others yet in the end he was killed by the southerners.
-This is the just result of his actions, all of you do not understand this.
-Now Yu Ji is already a dead man, don't waste paper and brush for this."
+When Sun Ce's officers heard about his decision to execute Gan Ji.
+They also sent letters to explain the situation and pleaded to save his life.
+Sun Ce told them: "In the past, Zhang Jin served as the Governor of Jiao Province yet he abandoned the common teaching, abolished the ancestral customs and laws so he could promote the Tao's evil precepts.
+Proclaiming it was to help others yet in the end he was killed by the southerners.
+This is the just result of his actions.
+All of you do not understand this.
+Now Gan Ji is already a dead man, don't waste paper and brush for this."

-Finally, Sun Ce beheaded Gan Ji and had his head hung in the market.
-However, those who served under Gan Ji wouldn't believe that he was dead, only that his soul left his body and would continue to offer sacrifices and promote fortune.
+Thereafter, Sun Ce beheaded Gan Ji and had his head hung in the market.
+However, the disciples of Gan Ji didn't believe that he was dead.
+Only that his soul left his body.
+They would continue to offer sacrifices to him and promote his teachings.

 According to the Book of Later Han, during the reign of Emperor Shun of Han (r.
 125–144), Gong Chong (宮崇), one of Gan Ji's disciples, submitted the Taiping Qingling Shu (太平清領書) to the emperor; although there is no certitude that this is the same Gan Ji.